 And then we meet a cement wall and a flailing woman.
 Then what?

-Our groove is disrupted.
 We’re agitated, frustrated, and unsettled.
 With a sense of urgency, we strive to regroup.
 We try to somehow, someway re-establish our comfortable groove.
 But, without warning, now our experience and reliable resources are insufficient.
 Fear overwhelms.
 We BECOME a frantic, flailing woman.

 God in His grace and mercy is always ready and waiting.
 I’m sure it saddens Him that He’s perceived as an added unnecessary instruction on a clipboard, a safety net we call upon only when we’re in a pickle.

 Since I’ve been regrouping for some time now, trying to re-establish what I call a new normal, God has been ever present.
-But often times, if I’m honest, it seems as if God is not cooperating.
+But often times, if I’m honest, it seems as if He is not cooperating.
 It seems as if He has little interest in my comfortable groove.

 And yet, I’m realizing that what may seem like God’s indifference or resistance is actually His lovingkindness.
 He loves me too much to make it easy for me to go back to how I was.
 He loves me too much to go back to His non prominent place as a notation on the clipboard.